sei-curiosity/week08day01-04-react-film-lab/PART-2.md

 #### Step 2: Define a `handleClick` function in `Fave`

-Inside the `Fave` component, define a function called `handleClick`.
+Inside the `Fave` component, define an arrow function called `handleClick`.
 The function should accept an event (`e`) as an argument.
 Simply log out a message like `"handling Fave click!"` for now.

 Since you aren't using this anywhere yet, nothing should change.